I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 9 p.m. — I get to the venue right as the singer gets on stage.
 She announces that she has to cancel the concert because she is sick.
 I am annoyed that she didn't cancel earlier as it was a wasted trip, but whatever.
 I get back on the train to Manhattan (again, never pay for the L).

 9:30 p.m. — I forgot to eat dinner so I pick up my favorite Korean fried chicken place on my walk back home.
-I eat it N. and I talk about our days. $11.75
+I eat it while N. and I talk about our days. $11.75

 11 p.m. — I'm exhausted.
 I get ready for bed and fall asleep instantly.